Altuve’s HR in 9th sends Astros to World Series over Yankees

 The teams combined to use 14 pitchers in a drawn-out game that lasted 4 hours, 9 minutes.

-Houston’s bullpen got a lift from flashy outfield defense.
+Houston’s Will Harris, who got four outs over the sixth and seventh innings and has yet to allow a run this postseason, was glad Houston’s bullpen got to show its stuff.

+“We have a lot of guys with a lot of pride that are really good at their jobs,” he said.
+“And I was excited for the opportunity for us to prove that today.”

+The defense helped.
 Right fielder Josh Reddick dived for Brett Gardner’s liner for the second out of the sixth.
 An inning later, left fielder Michael Brantley laid out for Aaron Hicks’ shallow floater and doubled off Aaron Judge at first.

 Gurriel, a holdover from Houston’s 2017 championship team, was 1 for 20 to start the ALCS before his drive in the first inning.
 He jumped all over a high-and-tight fastball from opener Chad Green, and his shot into the Crawford Boxes was his first connection this postseason.